 - With raisins and walnuts stirred in.

-- Swirled with apple butter or pear butter.
+- Swirled with apple butter, pear butter, or lemon curd.

 This Instant Pot steel cut oats recipe is perfect for meal prep!
 You can make a big batch and keep it in the refrigerator in an airtight container for the week.